hande-qmc/hande/documentation/manual/tutorials/solids.rst

 The reblocking analysis uses magnitudes rather than real parts as this prevents problems with potential changes of phase during the calculation.
 Neverthless, for a well behaved calculation such as the one presented here, it is found that reblocking using real parts would give identical results.

-In any case, the shift remains a strictly real measure of the correlation energy [#]_.
+In any case, the shift remains a strictly real measure of the correlation energy [#booth]_.

 To analyse the calculation we can use reblock_hande.py script: